seanpue/ghalib.js/README.md

 # ghalib.js
-New repository for javascript on Frances Pritchett's webpages.
+New repository for javascript on Columbia

+Add cookie